adaptto/2018-maven-archetypes-for-aem/README.md

 Open application on author instance: http://localhost:4502/editor.html/content/adaptToDemo2018/en.html

-## Generate AEM configuration management project by archetype (AWS)
+## Generate AEM configuration management project by archetype (AWS or Vagrant)

 Put the following files in the directory where you excute the archetype command: